Video Game: Pokémon Red and Blue aka: Pokemon Redand Blue

 The TM list is weird, ranging from moves as basic as Rage, Bide and Water Gun to the likes of Bubblebeam, Swords Dance and Fissure.

-When catching legendaries, a failed catch attempt is rendered as "You missed the POKéMON!" instead of the standard "Oh, the POKéMON break free!" and its variants.
+When trying to catch legendaries, a failed catch attempt is rendered as "You missed the POKéMON!" instead of the standard "Oh, the POKéMON break free!" and its variants.

 End Game Plus: After becoming Pokemon Champion, the credits will roll and you'll be returned to your home in Pallet Town.
 Cerulean Cave will now be open, and you're free to challenge the Elite Four again or battle against your friends.
 Stops short of being a Playable Epilogue (like the later games in the series have) because no one will recognize your achievement as Champion.
 Other than the NPC Roadblock in front of Cerulean Cave being gone, the game world is exactly the same.